 When a cognizable offence has been reported, the officer-in-charge makes the reports to the concerned judicial magistrate and appoints himself or a subordinate officer for investigation.

 In cognizable offence, the investigation begins as soon as the information is received and recorded.
 All formalities of the order of the magistrate and warrants arrive later.
-The Police officer assigns proceeds to spot, arrest the suspect, ascertain facts and circumstances of the case.
+The Police officer assigns proceeds to spot, arrest the suspect, and ascertain the facts and circumstances of the case.

 Search and Production of Documents

-Arrest refers to a physical restraint put on a person as a result of accusation made against him for an offence that is cognizable in nature.
+Arrest refers to a physical restraint put on a person as a result of an accusation made against him for an offence that is cognizable in nature.
 Three elements are present for the arrest of a person: